Skip to Main Content

 US Government Resources

 There are many strategies for finding relevant US government resources.
 As stated above, a great starting point is the UCSD US Government Information Research Guide.
 The databases, websites, and print guides/indexes listed below are also excellent.
 Several of these resources will help you identify specific publications (with call numbers that you can browse around to find more) that will have information on your topic.
 Finally, you can simply go to the shelves with print documents (Geisel 2W) and browse by call number.
 In order to find out which call number to browse in, you need to understand that US government documents and publications are organized by the Superintendent of Documents (SuDocs) Classification Scheme, which is based on US government agencies.
-In order to find out what letters (stems of classification numbers) have been assigned to different agencies, you can use the list (scroll down to the bottom of the page) provided by the US Federal Depository Library Program.
+In order to see how these classification numbers are structured and to identify the abbreviations (stems of the classification numbers) have been assigned to different agencies, see this tutorial you can use this provided by the US Federal Depository Library Program.

-Please note that I have listed the following resources are in order of my own preference (mostly because of ease of searching), but all resources below are very important.
+Please note that I have listed the following resources are in order of my own preference (mostly because of ease of searching), but all are very important.

 ProQuest Congressional